 Restaurant Staff Are Working Harder

-After temporary closures during the statewide lockdown in March, servers and restaurant staff are back at work and are excited to serve you.
+After temporary closures during the statewide lockdown and indoor-dining freezes, servers and restaurant staff are back at work and are excited to serve you.
 But keep in mind that they, too, are navigating the shifting protocols and new social etiquette.
 Waitstaff have had to change their ingrained work patterns to accommodate new regulations and, in some instances, are having to have hard conversations with customers.
 Across the state, face coverings are required indoors for everyone age 5 and up except while eating and drinking.
 Enforcing these rules is a job that often falls to the frontline workers.
 Consider showing your appreciation for their efforts with a more generous tip.

 Extra Emphasis on Clean